Author Archives: KP

 Ask about the program’s policies on a wide variety of health and safety issues, including immunizations, hand washing, diaper changing, illnesses, injuries, and emergency procedures.
 All staff should have undergone a background check and should be certified in CPR and first aid.
 Be extra careful when looking at family child care providers, since they are less strictly regulated than child care centers.

 Look for a licensed facility that asks for input from parents and staff to improve their program and offers teachers professional development.
 You and the staff should share the same core values and be able to communicate freely at all times to support the growth and progress of your child.

 Child development experts agree that having children perform household chores teaches teamwork and a strong work ethic.
-Everyone needs to feel needed, and chores are a great way to build your child’s sense of responsibility and self-worth, while increasing the burden on you and your spouse.
+Everyone needs to feel needed, and chores are a great way to build your child’s sense of responsibility and self-worth, while decreasing the burden on you and your spouse.